lovemusicman/Google-Data-Analytics-Case-Study-Bellabeat/README.md

    * The 'DailyActivity' file already includes data on steps, activity, and calories, which overlaps with the data in the 'dailyCalories', 'dailyIntensities', and 'dailySteps' files.
    * The 'WeightLogInfo' file contains data from only 8 respondents, which is significantly less than the 33 found in other datasets.
 To avoid bias, this dataset has been skipped.

+## Step 3: Process
+3.1 Cleaning the data: